geekgonecrazy/geekgonecrazy.github.io/content/posts/ovh-serial-over-lan-sol.md

 title = "OVH Serial over LAN (SOL)"

 +++
-Its been a while since I've worked with physical servers and typically when something happened I could pretty quickly get physical access to the box if things got complicated.
+Its been a while since I've worked with physical servers and typically when something happened I could pretty quickly get physical access to the box if things went pear shaped.

 But when you buy or lease servers from a provider like OVH.
 Those servers might be sitting half way around the world.
 So if something goes wrong you need to some how virtually be in front of the keyboard.